sagiahrac/llm-d-kv-cache-manager/docs/deployment/v0.1.0/setup.md

-# KV-Cache Manager Setup Guide
+# KV-Cache Setup Guide

-This guide provides a complete walkthrough for setting up and testing the example llm-d-kv-cache-manager system.
+This guide provides a complete walkthrough for setting up and testing the example llm-d-kv-cache system.
 You will deploy a vLLM with LMCache and Redis, then run an example application that demonstrates KV cache indexing capabilities.

 By following this guide, you will: